 How Do I Assign Value to My Case?

 California State Bar regulations prohibit lawyers from assigning a value to a civil lawsuit.
 In other words, we may not guess the outcome.
 (Read more here.)
 So there are several primary factors for consideration when determining the prospective case value.
 There can be a jury verdict value and pre-filing insurance settlement value.
 Mainly it is a risk versus rewards test.
 Motorcycle accident insurance claims are problematic due to the bias against riders.

-In any event, it takes evidence like medical treatment records, and bills, and witness testimony to win.
-Plus, pictures of injuries, as well as of the property damage, builds value.
+It takes evidence like medical treatment records, bills, and witness testimony to win.
+Plus, pictures of injuries, as well as of the property damage, build value.
 But it is a lot of work to get a case to the point a client and attorney can agree on the price.
 A jury uses this information to guide them.
 Once the defendant is found liable, the next question is, “how much?”